-The antenna is coupled to the receiver through a very small capacity indicated on the diagram at C_4 .
-It consists of two pieces of brass about $\frac{1}{2}''$ square separated $\frac{1}{8}$ ".
+The antenna is coupled to the receiver through a very small capacity indicated on the diagram at $C_4$ .
+It consists of two pieces of brass about $\frac{1}{2}$ '' square separated $\frac{1}{2}$ ''.
 The two brass pieces are in the form of small angle pieces held with machine screws to the baseboard.
-It is important that this condenser be mounted close to the lead from the end of the tuning coil to the grid condenser C_3 or the stator plates of C_2 , and that its capacity be kept small.
-Some adjustment of its capacity may be found advantageous after the receiver has been put into operation.
+It is important that this condenser be mounted close to the lead from the end of the tuning coil to the grid condenser $C_3$ or the stator plates of $C_2$ , and that its capacity may be found advantageous after the receiver has been put into operation.
 This can be accomplished by bending one of the brass pieces away from or towards the other.

-The tickler coil L_2 is fixed in its position with respect to coil L_1 and is wound on the same tube base about $\frac{1}{4}$ " from the filament end of L_1 .
-The number of turns used in this coil is not very critical but if the number specified in the list of windings does not cause the detector to oscillate with the regeneration-control resistor R_2 at about the half-way position, experiment with other values will be advisable.
+The tickler coil $L_2$ is fixed in its position with respect to coil $L_1$ and is wound on the same tube base about $\frac{1}{2}$ " from the filament end of $L_1$ .
+The number of turns used in this coil is not very critical but if the number specified in the list of windings does not cause the detector to oscillate with the regeneration-control resistor $R_2$ at about the half-way position, experiment with other values will be advisable.

-Condenser $C{\mathfrak{b}}$ is the radio-frequency by-pass condenser across the audiofrequency transformer.
+Condenser $C_b$ is the radio-frequency by-pass condenser across the audiofrequency transformer.
 Its use is very important though its capacity is not critical.
 Without it the detector could be made to oscillate only by using an abnormally large tickler or very high plate voltage.
-The most satisfactory plate voltage for the detector is about $22\frac{1}{2}$.
+The most satisfactory plate voltage for the detector is about $22\frac{1}{2}$ .
 It might be thought from the diagram that 45 volts is used in this set.
-This is not so, however, since the resistance of R_2 at about half-scale setting is sufficient to drop the voltage to the point where only about $22\frac{1}{2}$ volts are placed on the detector plate.
+This is not so, however, since the resistance of $R_2$ at about half-scale setting is sufficient to drop the voltage to the point where only about $22\frac{1}{2}$ volts are placed on the detector plate.

-The fixed resistor R_3 is connected across the secondary of the audio-frequency transformer to eliminate a howl or "squawk" which is often produced at the point where the detector starts oscillating.
+The fixed resistor $R_3$ is connected across the secondary of the audio-frequency transformer to eliminate a howl or "squawk" which is often produced at the point where the detector starts oscillating.
 Experiment with the value of this resistor is desirable since in some receivers a very high resistance is all that is necessary.
 The higher this resistance is the less will be its effect on the volume of the signals.
 In some cases it may not be needed.
 The resistor R is a 20-ohm filament rheostat.